-We stopped for lunch in the on site cafe and my Auntie picked up a wolf t-shirt from the gift shop.
+We stopped for lunch in the on-site cafe and my Auntie picked up a wolf t-shirt from the gift shop.
 But there are also plenty of designated areas available should you want to bring a picnic.
 It was a lovely nostalgia trip and I’ll definitely be back again in the near future.

 The seaside town of Weymouth is one of my favourites in the UK and the perfect place for a relaxing 21st birthday staycation.
-We popped down their on the 7th May (my actual birthday), arriving just before lunch.
+We popped down there on the 7th of May (my actual birthday), arriving just before lunch.
 As it was early May the weather was a lot cooler but it also meant the town was quieter too, which is always a bonus.

-Our first stop was to see the ‘sandman’ who creates various sand sculptures on Wemyouth beach.
+Our first stop was to see the ‘sandman’ who creates various sand sculptures on Weymouth beach.
 You can find his sculptures in a small hut found along the beach (near the arcade).
 It’s always interesting to see what new designs he’s come up with – this year we saw Alice in Wonderland, The Tin Man, a dragon, dolphin, and an ammonite.

 We stopped for lunch in my favourite cafe – The House on Pooh Corner – although it had changed names, before exploring more of the old harbourside.
-I indulged in a cheese burger and a chocolate milkshake.
+I indulged in a cheeseburger and a chocolate milkshake.